JayMcConnon/DSS-Bot/docs/guide/README.md

 Fire the following command
 `!add-server`

-And the bot will start to ask you some questions abou the server you want to add.
+And the bot will start to ask you some questions about the server you want to add.

 - Name
 ::: warning Be careful about the name!